dannyvassallo/vine_dl/README.md

 end
 ```

-The gem will create a `downloads` directory in the root
-of the project folder with the returned video files in it.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.